 2. Dunlop Direzza Sport Z1 Star Spec

 The Direzza Sport Z1 summer tires by Dunlop surpass its competitors with excellent performance.
-The jointless band technology maintains its shape for a smooth ride even on expressway speeds.
-The highly responsive directional pattern of the tread creates continuous and steady contact patch.
+The jointless band technology maintains its shape for a smooth ride even at expressway speeds.
+The highly responsive directional pattern of the tread creates a continuous and steady contact patch.
 The initial grip is high-performance due to star spec tread compound and uniform pressure.
 The transition that these tires display while cornering, braking, and accelerating becomes very smooth.

 3. Hankook Ventus V12 Evo K110